NoahStolk/ddinfo-web/README.md

 ## Tools

-The tools can be downloaded on [devildaggers.info/tools](https://devildaggers.info/tools/).
+The tools can be downloaded from [devildaggers.info/tools](https://devildaggers.info/tools/).

 ![Tools](images/tools.png)